Tag: pen and ink

 How the cartoon looked in the magazine.

-BLOTTING PAPER The Comic: Production Report No.42
+BLOTTING PAPER The Comic: Production Report No.23

 Chapter title page, handwriting on painted paper collage-© 2015 Michael Hill

-The cats go to Germany with Doctor Comics’s stash of comics related books, mementos and research materials.
-They meet a canine character who kindly assists them in arranging matters.
+The cats go to Germany with Doctor Comics’s big stash of comics related books, mementos and research materials.
+They meet a canine character who kindly assists them in arranging their affairs.
 Beer is drunk, comics are consumed and a plan devised.

 Chapter page, collage of painted paper, woodcut print and ink drawings-© 2015 Michael Hill

-One of the cats, Cohl, sorts through Doc’s research materials and reflects on some of his deeds including one that involved Belgian comics.
-Cohl also attempts to emulate Doc’s art practice, making sketches and playing with art materials, more drawing than printmaking.
-The other cat, Busch, enjoys what Germany has to offer in the way of beer, fish and fun.
-Both cats and their canine companion enjoy the chocolate.
+The black cat, Cohl, sorts through Doc’s research materials.
+He reflects on some of his deeds including one that involved Belgian comics.
+Cohl also begins to emulate Doc’s art practice.
+This involves making sketches, playing with art materials and doing some drawing and printmaking.
+The other cat, Busch, who is not black, enjoys German beer, fish and fun.
+Both cats and their canine companion find enjoyment from the eating of chocolate.

 Chapter page detail, inked calligraphy brush on paper-© 2015 Michael Hill